What questions should I ask my interviewer?

 With a wide variety of interview styles and structures, there’s every possibility that everything you want or need to know about the job will have been covered over the course of the interview.
-There is always more information available though and if you don’t have at least five questions prepared, you’ll come across as passive rather than curious and interested.
+There is always more information available though and if you don’t have at least five questions to ask the interviewer, you’ll come across as passive rather than curious and interested.

-Regarding role specific questions, look through the job description to see if there are any areas that you would like more information about.
+Regarding role specific questions to ask, look through the job description to see if there are any areas that you would like more information about.
 Here are some good examples of the questions you could ask about the role:

 - Why has the position become available?